1404360768/Weather_station/README.md

-# Hello World Example

-Starts a FreeRTOS task to print "Hello World".

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-## How to use example
+# How to use example

 Follow detailed instructions provided specifically for this example.